 In fall 2012, SEPTA kicked off Phase 1 of the project to explore the feasibility of extending the NHSL into King of Prussia.

 This phase studied potential routes the line could take and assessed what kind of impact it will have on the environment, businesses and properties in the area (known as a Draft Environmental Impact Statement).
-This phase ends with the selection of the Locally Preferred Alternative route (LPA) in 2016.
+This phase ended with the selection of the Locally Preferred Alternative route (LPA) in 2016.

 Over the last two years, SEPTA has held a number of public meetings to encourage discussion and participation from residents, business owners, community leaders and others to share their thoughts and suggestions on the project.